Aceh Sultanate: Foundation, rise and trade development

-The sultanate was founded by Ali Mughayat Syah, who began campaigns to extend his control over northern Sumatra in 1520.
+The sultanate was founded by Ali Mughayat Syah, who began campaigns to extend his control over northern Sumatra and the Indonesia in 1520.
 His conquests included Deli, Pedir, and Pasai, and he attacked Aru.
 His son Alauddin al-Kahar (d.
-1571) extended the domains farther south into Sumatra, but was less successful in his attempts to gain a foothold across the strait, though he made several attacks on both Johor and Malacca, with the support along with men and firearms from Suleiman the Magnificent's Ottoman Empire.
+1571) extended the domains further south into Sumatra, but was less successful in his attempts to gain a foothold across the strait, though he made several attacks on both Johor and Malacca, with the support along with men and firearms from Suleiman the Magnificent's Ottoman Empire.
 The Ottoman Empire sent a relief force of 15 Xebecs commanded by Kurtoğlu Hızır Reis.

 Aceh formed the northern tip of Sumatra at the southeast corner of the Bay of Bengal.
 Ships from the Bengal Sultanate transported diplomats from Sumatra and Brunei to Ming China.

 On 21 June 1599 a Dutch captain, Cornelius de Houtman, arrived at "Acheen" aboard the Lioness as the first of three planned voyages to the East Indies.
 The crew stayed for three months arrogating pepper and other spices.
 British crew member John Davis claims the party was subsequently attacked by the local warlord with the loss of 68 dead and captured.
 After they arrived, they were permitted by the sultan to purchase pepper, during the same year as representatives of the English East India Company under the command of James Lancaster.
 He returned in 1602 bearing a letter from English queen Elizabeth I.